Higher quasi-categories vs higher Rezk spaces: -quasi-categories

 in $C$, i.e., the colimit of the diagram

 in $C$.
 We will denote it simply by

 We will always see $\pref{\G_n}$ as a category under $\G_n$ by using the Yoneda functor.
-If $T$ is a table of dimensions whose dimension is less or equal to $n$, we will denote by $G_T$ the globular sum associated to $T$ in $\pref{\G_n}$. \end{paragr}
+If $T$ is a table of dimensions of dimension at most $n$, we will denote by $G_T$ the globular sum associated to $T$ in $\pref{\G_n}$. \end{paragr}